 Stick with us and we’ll break it all down for you.

-A few years ago, tyre Plus Sizing was a realm it seemed only the most dedicated and performance-minded car buffs among us knew much about.
+A few years ago, tyre Plus Sizing was a realm, it seemed, of only the most dedicated and performance-minded car buffs.

 But at JAXQuickfit, we can think of plenty of reasons why up Sizing could be a tyre option to suit many, and we pride ourselves on meeting your Plus Sizing needs professionally and safely.